Broken Valentine: 2015—present: Van's death and line-up changes

 On August 3, 2015, it was reported that Broken Valentine's vocal, Van (Kim Kyung Min), had died from drowning, after he went to play in the waters with his friends.
+At the time of his death, the band had been working on their third album Sad, which was set to release following the conclusion of Koopa's military service in September of that year.
 Van's funeral procession was held on August 5, 2015.
+A tribute performance in memory of Van was held on November 18, 2016, with the remaining band members in attendance.